ilya-kavalenka/RECSEN/docs/introduction.md

 ### Sample Protocol 4

 Now we would like to add a subscription mechanism to allow the client start and stop receiving market data updates while staying logged-in and connected.
-[SampleProtocol_4.rs](http://github.com/ilya-kavalenka/RECSEN/blob/master/docs/SampleProtocol/SampleProtocol_4.rs?raw=true) introduces five new subscription message types and additional statments in the Client and Server processors.
+[SampleProtocol_4.rs](http://github.com/ilya-kavalenka/RECSEN/blob/master/docs/SampleProtocol/SampleProtocol_4.rs?raw=true) introduces five new subscription message types and additional statments in the Client and Server procedures.

 ```
 message SubscribeRequest;